vottini/jsonbp/README.md

 - \<blueprint object>.deserialize(\<JSON string>) => (success, outcome)

 This is the only method that should be invoked from the blueprint object returned by load()/loads().
 It expects a string holding the JSON contents to be deserialized.
 It returns a tuple in the form *(success, outcome)*. **success** is a boolean flagging if the deserialization was successful.
 If successful, **outcome** will store the Python data obtained from the JSON string.
 Otherwise (**success** is false) **outcome** will have a message explaining what was not compliant with the expected schema.
-More details can be found on [`Error handling and error localization`](docs/error.md)

 ### Example